fbrad/darwin/preprocess/README.md

 ## Open-set setup
 In the open-set setup, authors and fandoms in the test set do not appear in the training set.
+This is difficult to achieve simultanously, so we have create 2 splits: unseen authors and unseen fandoms.
+### Unseen authors split
+In this split, authors in the test set do not appear in the training set.
 However, this is difficult to achieve for the PAN 2020 dataset, so we split it into train and val/test sets such that:
  - authors of same-author (SA) pairs in the test set do not appear in SA training pairs
  - some authors (<5%) of different-author (DA) pairs in the test set may appear in the DA training pairs
  - most of the fandoms in the test set appear in the training set